Hello to the people in the future,

 Perhaps you have already imagined the unsanitary nature of sharing a phone handset (placed next/close to ear and mouth of course) with strangers – though perhaps this increased “herd immunity” despite being rather unpleasant.
 Note that oftentimes the coin return slots were checked for forgotten change but the miner was surprised to find discarded chewing gum, or even-less-savoury items, instead.

 This gallery is simply random examples, captured “in the wild” in various locations globally.
-Additional volumes of similar collections provide additional examples – both international and domestic (to Canada / USA), as well as hotel house phones, and in this particular post, a few other phone handsets of different circumstances and origins for your edification.
+Additional volumes of similar collections provide additional examples – both international and domestic (to Canada / USA), as well as hotel house phones.